jameshnsears/xqa-documentation/README.md

 ## 5. Limitatons
 XQA is a proof of concept project.
 It achieves what it set out to prove, but should not be considered ready for production.
 Reasons for this include:
 * BaseX instances are configured to store data in RAM.
 * there is minimal security between services.
+* lack of "bullet proofing" - i.e. what happens if xqa-message-broker disappears?

 ## 6. Current Status
 * Refer to the GitHub [issue board](https://github.com/jameshnsears/xqa-documentation/projects/1).